-The Reconstruction and Jim Crow eras saw the emergence of an even more damaging stereotype: blacks as savage immoral brutes.
+During Reconstruction and the Jim Crow era, an even more damaging stereotype emerged: Black people as savage, immoral brutes.
 As seen in the work of authors such as Thomas Dixon and films such as D.W.
-Griffith’s Birth of a Nation, these fearmongering images of free black men presented them as predatory rapists who, once unshackled, threatened the purity and virtue of white women and needed nothing more than to be contained.
-Cue the Klan and lynch mobs.
+Griffith’s Birth of a Nation, these fear-mongering images of free Black men presented them as predatory rapists who, once unshackled, threatened the purity and virtue of white women and needed nothing more than to be contained.
+Cue the Ku Klux Klan and lynch mobs.

 Once Slavery Ended, Why Couldn’t They Just Pull Themselves Up?

 Although the Thirteenth Amendment technically abolished slavery, it provided an exception that allowed for the continuation of the practice of forced labor as punishment for a crime.
 In the decades after the Civil War, Black incarceration rates grew 10 times faster than that of the general population as a result of programs such as convict leasing, which sought to replace slave labor with equally cheap and disposable convict labor.

 Although convict leasing was abolished, it helped to lay the foundations for wave after wave of laws and public policy that encouraged the jailing of African Americans at astronomical rates.
 As Michelle Alexander writes in her book The New Jim Crow: Mass Incarceration in the Name of Colorblindness, “The criminal justice system was strategically employed to force African Americans back into a system of extreme repression and control, a tactic that would continue to prove successful for generations to come.”